Barnwell: How a team could trade its young QB starter and thrive

 There's also the possibility that sticking on the current path with an expensive quarterback won't lead to further success.
 There was arguably no way the Ravens could have moved on from Flacco after he produced one of the best postseasons in league history during the 2012 playoffs, but the move has kneecapped Baltimore ever since.
 Flacco signed a six-year, $120.6 million deal that was structured to force an extension after three years.
 If the Ravens cut Flacco after the 2018 season as expected, they'll end up having paid him $124 million over six years for below-average play.

-Baltimore has also been forced to restructure several deals to free up cap space and add talent as an aftereffect of the Flacco extension, so even after its long-time quarterback leaves, his impact will still be felt.
+Baltimore also has been forced to restructure several deals to free up cap space and add talent as an aftereffect of the Flacco extension, so even after its longtime quarterback leaves, his impact will still be felt.
 The Ravens kept Flacco while moving on from Tyrod Taylor, who was a competent starter during his time in Buffalo, though he struggled in Cleveland this season.

-Flacco is an example of a quarterback whose contract came up before the new CBA was signed, but among the new-CBA passers, seven have signed meaningful extensions with the team that drafted them: Andy Dalton, Colin Kaepernick, Andrew Luck, Russell Wilson, Ryan Tannehill, Derek Carr, and Blake Bortles.
+Flacco is an example of a quarterback who entered the league before the current CBA was signed, but among the current-CBA passers, seven have signed meaningful extensions with the team that drafted them: Andy Dalton, Colin Kaepernick, Andrew Luck, Russell Wilson, Ryan Tannehill, Derek Carr and Blake Bortles.
 Of those seven, only Bortles' team made the playoffs last season, and that was while he was still on his rookie deal before signing an extension this offseason.

 In some cases, it's not even about the quarterback playing poorly.
 Wilson has continued to play at a high level in Seattle, but the infrastructure around him has fallen apart.
 The Seahawks took away the money they spent on Wilson from the offensive line, hoping that offensive line coach Tom Cable could develop athletes and draft picks into useful players.
 He couldn't, and when that plan failed, the next step was to spend on the likes of Luke Joeckel, Duane Brown and Justin Britt while saving money on defense, which led to Richard Sherman and Sheldon Richardson leaving town.